LockateMe/Lawncipher-mobile-benchmark/README.md

 ## Aim

-This applications runs various workloads against [Lawncipher](https://github.com/LockateMe/Lawncipher.git) and other mobile databases ([PouchDB](https://pouchdb.com) and [Couchbase Lite](http://www.couchbase.com/nosql-databases/couchbase-mobile)) to
+This application runs various workloads against [Lawncipher](https://github.com/LockateMe/Lawncipher.git) and other mobile databases ([PouchDB](https://pouchdb.com) and [Couchbase Lite](http://www.couchbase.com/nosql-databases/couchbase-mobile)) to
 * Compare their performance in the context of a hybrid Cordova app
 * See what Lawncipher does well and what it doesn't
 * See how much overhead is added by the cryptography in Lawncipher